Here are the celebrity contestants announced for Dancing on Ice 2022 so far

-Dancing on Ice 2022: Who are the contestants lined up for the ITV dance show - and why is John Barrowman leaving?
+Dancing on Ice 2022: Who is on Dancing on Ice 2022?
+The celebrities announced for ITV’s dance show so far

-Celebrity contestants for the ITV ice skating dance show are being announced ahead of its return for 2022 – here is who’s on the Dancing on Ice line-up so far
+The star studded cast of celebrity contestants for the ITV ice skating dance show are being announced – here’s who is on the Dancing on Ice 2022 line-up so far

-After this year’s series of ITV’s Dancing on Ice was plagued by issues and disruption as the coronavirus pandemic continued, fans of the ice skating dance competition are already getting excited about the return of the show for 2022.
+After Dancing on Ice 2021 saw a number of disruptions due to the coronavirus pandemic, fans of the ice skating dance competition are already getting excited about the return of the show for 2022.

-English radio presenter and singer Sonny Jay skated his way to victory on Dancing on Ice 2021 after a whirlwind season left many relieved when it came to an end.
+English radio presenter and singer Sonny Jay skated his way to victory on this year’s Dancing on Ice after a whirlwind season left many relieved when it came to an end.

 But who are the celebrities set to be appearing on the ITV primetime dance show next year?